 A NATURAL PROGRESSION

 Leaving meat and dairy off your plate is a powerful message and a stance against all forms of cruelty.
-The suffering that animals endure to provide generally unnecessary nutrients to humans seems utterly wrong.
-Meat and dairy not only harm the body by labouring it with saturated fats and cholesterol, which inevitably lead to a long term degradation of health, but also see us collectively condoning the destruction of our beautiful planet.
+The suffering that animals endure to provide generally unnecessary nutrients seems utterly wrong.
+There are so many other accessible options nowadays.

 A MINDFUL DIET

-We both found that when you begin to give up or lower the foods that are doing us no good (we all instinctively know what these are and you’re not going to like me for saying this…..but) – fatty nibbles, alcohol, caffeine, sugar etc, cravings gradually slip away and we feel lighter and energy levels rise.
-Our bodies need good, clean, easy to digest fuel.
+We both found that when you begin to give up or lower the foods that are doing us no good (we all instinctively know what these are and you’re not going to like me for saying this…..but) fatty nibbles like crisps/ chips, alcohol, caffeine, processed sugar etc, cravings gradually slip away and we feel lighter and energy levels rise.
+Our bodies need good, wholesome, easy to digest fuel.
 Namely, plant based food.
 Foods that make you shine!